 Some of the elements are listed below but see Accreditation Visit Schedule Components for ACE Standard and CLP Pathways (Doc 09) for the full details on suggested schedule elements.
-A sample is also provided in the Tool Kit.
 The Lead Visitor and Accreditation Coordinator collaborate in finalizing the External Review Visit schedule approximately 4-6 weeks in advance of the visit.